|COORDINATES OF THE POLE - POLAR MOTION|

 Figure 3: Decomposition of x (left) and y (right) pole coordinates since 1890 in trend, Chandler term and seasonal term

 Figure 4 : Mean pole.
-This Table or this give coordinates of the mean rotation axis in the IERS Terrestrial Reference Frame, obtained by filtering the Chandler and seasonal terms, every years from 1900.
+This Table or this give coordinates of the mean rotation axis in the IERS Terrestrial Reference Frame, obtained by filtering the Chandler and seasonal terms, at 1/20 year since 1900.